Azure-Samples/app-service-dotnet-manage-logs-for-function-apps/README.md

 - csharp
 products:
 - azure
-services: App-Service
+extensions:
-platforms: dotnet
+- services: App-Service
-author: yaohaizh
+- platforms: dotnet
 ---

 # Getting started on log streaming for Functions using C# #

  Azure App Service basic sample for managing function apps.
   - Create a function app under the same new app service plan:
     - Deploy to app using FTP
     - stream logs for 30 seconds

 ## Running this Sample ##